bower/spec/README.md

 ```

+### dependencies

+Type: `Object`

+Dependencies are specified with a simple hash of package name to a semver compatible identifier or URL.

+* Key must be a valid [name](#name).
+* Value must be a valid [version](#version), a Git URL, or a URL (inc. tarball and zipball).
+* Value can be an owner/package shorthand, i.e. owner/package.
+By default, the shorthand resolves to GitHub -> https://github.com/owner/package.
+This may be changed in `.bowerrc` shorthand_resolver.
+* Local paths may be used as values for local development, but they will be disallowed when registering.

+### devDependencies

+Type: `Object`

+Same rules as `dependencies`.

+Dependencies that are only needed for development of the package, e.g., test framework or building documentation.

+### resolutions

+Type: `Object`

+Dependency versions to automatically resolve with if conflicts occur between packages.

 ### private

 Type: `Boolean`

 If you set it to `true` it will refuse to publish it.
 This is a way to prevent accidental publication of private repositories.

+### location

+Type: `String`

+The endpoint where Bower can find your package.
+This is used during registration.